-The average length of stay remained steady for all episodes and acute episodes over five years.
-The average length of stay decreased for non-acute admitted patient episodes from 13.5 days in the October to December 2014 quarter to 12.5 days in the October to December 2019 quarter (Figure 24).
+The average length of stay remained steady for all episodes, acute and non-acute episodes over five years (Figure 24).

+Following the reclassification of mental health patients between 1 July 2016 and 30 July 2017, the average length of stay increased for mental health admitted patient episodes from 16.0 days in the January to March 2018 quarter to 19.7 days in January to March 2020 (Figure 24).
+The increase in average length of stay in this quarter was in part due to a number of long stay patients being discharged.

-Figure 24 Average length of stay, by type of admitted patient episode, October 2014 to December 2019
+Figure 24 Average length of stay, by type of admitted patient episode, January 2015 to March 2020

-Note: Results are calculated from more than 200 hospitals in each quarter reported in Healthcare Quarterly.
-Estimates of mental health episodes calculated using a flag for days in a psychiatric unit.
+Note: Results are calculated from more than 200 hospitals in each quarter reported in Healthcare Quarterly. \ Estimates of mental health episodes calculated using a flag for days in a psychiatric unit.